 The Help to Buy: Mortgage Guarantee^ scheme works exactly the same way as any other mortgage except the government supports the lenders by providing a guarantee on part of the mortgage loans.
 This means the lenders can offer home buyers 95% mortgages.
 Under the mortgage guarantee scheme, there are no additional fees to pay the government and the property you purchase must be your only home.

 These schemes have been designed to assist those who would be able to sustain a mortgage, but who cannot currently acquire one due to large deposit requirements.

 Here's an example of the equity loan scheme:

 Pay from only £104,000 now

 Based on a £130,000 purchase price

 - 20% Help to Buy Equity Loan £26,000

-Help to Buy* and Help to Buy (Scotland)** offer up to a maximum of 20% of the purchase price through an equity loan funded by the English and Scottish Governments.
+Help to Buy* offers up to a maximum of 20% of the purchase price through an equity loan funded by the English Government.
 The remaining 80% is then made up through a 5% deposit contribution and a 75% mortgage from a bank or building society.

-The equity loan is available on new build properties up to a maximum value of £600,000 in England, and £250,000 in Scotland.
-Further information is available in the Help to Buy* Buyers Guide and the Help to Buy (Scotland)** Information Leaflet.
+The equity loan is available on new build properties up to a maximum value of £600,000 in England.
+Further information is available in the Help to Buy* Buyers Guide.

 So Help to Buy* means precisely that.